Summer Theatre Workshops

 Are you taking any extra precautions for singing?

 Yes.
 The singing portion of Song & Dance Bootcamp for Grades 7-12 will take place outside in an outdoor learning space at the Hopkins Center for the Arts.
-Students will be required to maintain social distance, wear masks.
+Students will be required to maintain social distance, but not required to wear masks when singing outdoors.

 How will the sharing of skills at the end of the week work?

-For classes that include a sharing of skills at the end of the week, these performances will be live streamed.
 We will not have audiences for in-person performances this year to lower the number of individuals in our spaces.
 Families will be provided with all details the week of your camp session.
-Performances will be recorded, when possible.
+Performances will be recorded, and shared with families after the workshop week has concluded.

 ENHANCED SAFETY PROTOCOLS